ryos-io/Rhino/README.md

 Questions/Contributions?
 ---

-Feel free to fork the project and open PR.
-For bigger proposals, please contact [bagdemir@adobe.com](mailto:bagdemir@adobe.com) to align the expectations.
+Feel free to fork the project and make contributions in terms of Pull Requests.
+For bigger proposals, architectural discussions and bug reports, use the Github's issue tracker.